pyinstaller/pyinstaller/doc/source/Manual.rst

 (setuid root in Unix/Linux, "Run this program as an administrator" property in Windows 7).
-There is an unlikely but not impossible way in which a malicious attacker could corrupt one of the shared libraries in the temp directory while the |bootloader| is preparing it.
+There is an unlikely but not impossible way in which a malicious attacker could corrupt one of the shared libraries in the temp folder while the |bootloader| is preparing it.
 Distribute a privileged program in one-folder mode instead.